 A number of agencies have electoral responsibilities.
 Local authorities are over the electoral register.
 The courts, through registrars, and the nomination process for elections and referendums also play a part.

 As the Minister of State has said, the Standards in Public Office Commission also plays a part in the areas of regulation and standards.
 With a new commission there are opportunities to streamline all of these areas to bring them under one area of responsibility.
 I suggest it has the teeth to act because there is no point in establishing an electoral commission unless it has the powers and the sanctions to enforce what it is we want to achieve.
-I ask the Minister of State to elaborate on that and to explain what his plans are in that area.
+I ask the Minister of State to elaborate on that matter and explain what his plans are in that area.

-I remember years ago as a member of the Oireachtas Joint Committee on Environment, Culture and the Gaeltacht visiting the electoral offices in the North or Ireland.
+I remember years ago as a member of the Oireachtas Joint Committee on Environment, Culture and the Gaeltacht visiting the electoral offices in the North of Ireland.
 We could learn from our neighbours in the North of Ireland about how they managed to improve the integrity of the electoral registers.
 There were issues in the past in Northern Ireland, which are on record, whereby the voting system, unfortunately, was abused.
 They now have a very successful system to ensure integrity and confidence in that process.
 There is a lot of work still to be done.
 We should always evaluate all systems in our Departments but this area is in the interests of integrity, confidence, public awareness and education on voting rights, Much work has been done in schools with various civic educational programmes, and I am aware that many politicians visit schools to try to enhance that experience.
-It is very important that we educate the next generation on the franchise to vote, on what it means in terms of a democracy, on what it means for local, national, regional and European politics, and on what it means for the fundamental constitutionalism in the State through referendums.
+It is very important that we educate the next generation on the franchise to vote, what it means in terms of a democracy, what it means for local, national, regional and European politics and what it means for the fundamental constitutionalism in the State through referendums.
 We need to continue enforcing that idea.

-I am not being ageist, and I know colleagues will say this, but I have always found that older people have put a lot of emphasis on the vote.
+I am not being ageist - I know that colleagues will say this - but I have always found that older people have put a lot of emphasis on the vote.
 In my community and household when I was growing up I was always told about the importance and the significance of the vote.
 I sometimes fear that, given the tough years Ireland has been through, politics has suffered and, as a result, democracy has suffered.
 There is possibly less respect now for the politician and less respect for the vote.
 In the interests of democracy we need to reclaim that ground.
-Leaving aside party politics and all policies, we need to educate our young people on the importance and the significance of the vote.
-The reform of the electoral system and the establishment of an electoral commission is an ideal opportunity for the Minister and for us as colleagues to promote the idea that the vote is critical and fundamental in a democracy.
+Leaving aside party politics and all policies, we need to educate young people on the importance and the significance of the vote.
+The reform of the electoral system and the establishment of an electoral commission is an ideal opportunity for the Minister and us as colleagues to promote the idea that the vote is critical and fundamental in a democracy.
 I look forward to the improvement that will be made in this area.

-I welcome the Minister to the House.
+I welcome the Minister of State to the House.
 When we speak about people engaging with an online system, Estonia has one of the highest levels in Europe of citizen engagement with the state using online platforms.
 Ireland is quite a good deal lower down the list.
 There seem to be many documents that are produced by the Minister's Department that are unavailable on the website.
 It was most frustrating recently when the mayoral issue for Cork and Dublin was in the news.
-A previous Minister for the Environment, Heritage and Local Government, Deputy John Gormley, had produced a Green Paper on the issue, which is unavailable, as are many other documents on that website.
+A previous Minister for the Environment, Heritage and Local Government, John Gormley, had produced a Green Paper on the issue, which is unavailable, as are many other documents on that website.
 I do not believe this is good for transparency.

 We can only achieve a thriving democracy when all of our society has a stake in that process.
 The activism and involvement of young people in the referendum for civil marriage equality and the referendum to repeal the eighth amendment is evidence that, when engaged, young people demonstrate an interest in mobilising and participating in the political process.
-This is despite the obstacles that exist, including a lack of formal education.
+This is despite the obstacles, including a lack of formal education.
 I have, however, heard very good reports about the politics module from those who are on the pilot programme.
 There are also issues around promotion and difficulties in registering to vote.

 The processes by which people register to vote and where active citizenship is promoted has not changed in decades now.
-Calls for changes in how our institutions engage with younger people and first-time voters, including my own proposals, have always been batted away - this happened especially around the time of the repeal referendum - with promises and commitments on the establishment of an electoral commission.
+Calls for changes in how institutions engage with younger people and first-time voters, including my proposals, have always been batted away - this happened especially around the time of the repeal referendum - with promises and commitments on the establishment of an electoral commission.
 It is very welcome that the heads of the electoral commission Bill are being prepared and that considerable work is being done on that front.
 It has also become apparent, through the work of the Seanad reform implementation group, that the Department does not have enough resources.
 We are now dealing with the next presidential election and the next referendums.
-More resources are needed for the Department and for the staff working in the area of reform.
+More resources are needed for the Department and the staff working in the area of reform.

 The establishment of an electoral commission was first raised in the Oireachtas in 2004 and has been in programmes for Government since 2007.
-With regard to the functions it could have, online voter registration facilities could be part of that.
-It is a glaring omission from our registration process.
+With regard to the functions it could have, online voter registration facilities could be part of it.
+It is a glaring omission from the registration process.
 Galway County Council has online voter registration but it is up to individual local authorities.
-There appears to be a lack of instruction or guidelines from the Department in this regard.
+There appears to be a lack of instruction or guidelines from the Department in that regard.
 Voter registration by paper hard copy is no longer the norm.
 It is an exception around the world now.
 According to some responses we have received to parliamentary questions, there are no legislative barriers to bringing the process online.
 As I have said, local authorities such as Galway County Council have rolled out their own process.
 Registration windows could be on a one-month rolling basis and the register could be centralised.

 The role of the electoral commission could also be to collect data.
 For example, the CSO collected data on voter turnout during 2011.
 When we hear that young people do not vote, we should be conscious that in 2011 the overall turnout was 69.9% and the turnout among 18 to 25 year olds was 62%.
-It is not entirely true to say that younger people do not vote.
+It is not entirely true to say younger people do not vote.
 There are no such data on the recent referendums on marriage equality and the eighth amendment but I suspect that the younger voter turnout was much higher than the 62% from 2011.

 We need to target those areas of our society where there are minorities such as prisoners and people from working-class communities where voter turnout is lower.
 That is our responsibility.
 I accept that people are distracted by the struggles of their everyday lives.
 That should be taken into account.
 It is not just about confidence in politicians.
 We need to target the demographics.

-We are lucky to live in a country where public trust in the electoral system and elections is relatively high, but the turnout in different elections and referenda varies wildly and is on an overall downward trend.
+We are lucky to live in a country in which public trust in the electoral system and elections is relatively high, but the turnout in elections and referenda varies wildly and is on an overall downward trend.
 I would welcome the creation of an electoral commission that was specifically empowered not only to regulate, oversee and manage elections but also to play an active role in electoral outreach, fostering political engagement and spurring democratic innovation.

 When looking at the roles, responsibilities and functions of such a body, it should be ambitious.
 Ireland is a small country where administrative hurdles to electoral reform are low and we could easily pilot major reforms, with Ireland becoming a world leader in democratic innovation, a reputation that has started with the successful Citizens’ Assembly initiative.